phoenixbf/aton/README.md

 npm update
 ```

-3) From "services" folder, deploy ATON *content service* on local machine simply using:
+3) From "services" folder, deploy ATON *main service* on local machine simply using:
 ```
-node ATON.SERVICE.content.js
+npm start
 ```

-4) Open http://localhost:8080/s/hebe on your browser.
+4) Open http://localhost:8080/examples/basic/ on your browser.

 # Publications
 Here is a list of publications where ATON was employed: